Friday, November 28, 2025

 Bountifully blossoms faith

 The whole of India is abuzz with religious celebrations currently.
-Come the month of Margashirsha, the holy of the holiest according to the Bhagwad Geeta, Chapter XI, and our motherland seems to be abuzz with ceremonies celebrating faith.
+Come the month of Margashirsha, the holy of the holiest according to the Bhagwad Geeta, Chapter XI, and our motherland seems to be literally overflowing with ceremonies celebrating faith.

 This week began with the "dhwajarohan" at Ayodhya.
-It signified n dignified in a way the culmination of the centuries old Ram Janma Bhoomi movement.
+It signified n dignified the culmination of the centuries old Ram Janma Bhoomi movement.
 It, moreover, marked the completion of the Ram Mandir project at Ayodhya.

-This morning, the P.M. participated in the public mass recitation of the Bhagwad Geeta and the Vedas, while towards the evening, he unveiled the seventy-seven feet high bronze idol of Shri Ram.
+This morning, the P.M. participated in the mass recitation of the Bhagwad Geeta and the Vedas, while towards the evening, he unveiled the seventy-seven feet tall bronze idol of Shri Ram.

 Most interesting are the places of these ceremonies, from the North (Ayodhya) to the South (Udupi) to the West (the Gokarna Math in Goa).
-Literally, the whole of India seems to be abuzz with religious fervour.
+Literally, the whole of India seems to be full of religious fervour.

 Goa is the most significant of the three.
-In a way, Ayodhya has always been the center of such religious animation (and animosity, too) for centuries.
+In a way, Ayodhya has for centuries been the center of such religious animation (and animosity, too).
 The South is well-known for its religious observance.
 Goa, however, has a clear Christian influence due to the Portuguese colonisation.
 Why, it has the remains of Saint Francis Xavier.
-The mostly Catholic churches and basilicas there are as famous as the Mangeshi temple.
+The mostly Catholic churches and basilicas there are as famous as the Mangeshi temple

 The tallest statue of Lord Ram in such a place is extremely significant.
 It shows that the fount of faith flows literally across the length and breadth of India.